nus-cs2030s/2425-s2/docs/github.md

 ssh-ed25519 AAAZC3NzaC1lZDI1NTE8AAAAIDdmwMpRrhRB95u7CTahehtBEeOdhSxDQdlpCxBK3KCP ooiwt@comp.nus.edu.sg
 ```

 I showed the above as an example, don't use my public key for your GitHub.
-Otherwise, I will have access to your account :)
+Otherwise, I will have access to your account.

 After entering the title and key above, click the green "Add SSH key" button to add the key you entered.
 If prompted, confirm your GitHub password.